-Soft error rate (also known as SEU rate) is a quantity which describe chip response to a particular type of radiation environment, so for the same device it is different for different location (eg. terrestrial vs LEO orbit).
+Soft error rate (also known as SEU rate) is a quantity which describes chip response to a particular type of radiation environment, so for the same device, it is different for a different location (eg. terrestrial vs LEO orbit).

 The are two common units of soft error rate:

-- FIT – Failures In Time, which is a number of events per one billion of hours
+- FIT – Failures In Time, which is a number of events per one billion hours

 - MTBF – Mean Time Between Failures in hours